Dhananjaya Y. Chandrachud: Personal liberty

-Chandrachud authored the judgment which granted bail to Arnab Goswami, the editor-in-chief of Republic TV, who had been arrested by the Mumbai Police in connection with the suicide of an individual and his mother, who claimed Goswami had not paid him money owed for certain contract work.
-In his judgment, Chandrachud noted that the High Court of Bombay had failed to prima facie evaluate whether a case of abetment of suicide was made against Goswami.
+Chandrachud authored the judgement which granted bail to Arnab Goswami, the editor-in-chief of Republic TV, who had been arrested by the Mumbai Police in connection with the suicide of an individual and his mother, who claimed Goswami had not paid him money owed for certain contract work.
+In his judgement, Chandrachud noted that the High Court of Bombay had failed to prima facie evaluate whether a case of abetment of suicide was made against Goswami.
 Finding that prima facie no such offence was made out from the facts of the matter, the Supreme Court held that he would be entitled to bail.
 In an important section on "Human liberty and the role of Court", Chandrachud noted that it was important to ensure that criminal law did not become a tool for selective harassment of citizens.
 Underscoring the importance of bail, the Court held:

 "More than four decades ago, in a celebrated judgment in State of Rajasthan, Jaipur vs Balchand, Justice Krishna Iyer pithily reminded us that the basic rule of our criminal justice system is "bail, not jail'.

 The High Courts and Courts in the district judiciary of India must enforce this principle in practice, and not forego that duty, leaving this Court to intervene at all times.
 We must in particular also emphasise the role of the district judiciary, which provides the first point of interface to the citizen.
 Our district judiciary is wrongly referred to as the 'subordinate judiciary'.
 It may be subordinate in hierarchy, but it is not subordinate in terms of its importance in the lives of citizens or in terms of the duty to render justice to them.
 High Courts get burdened when courts of first instance decline to grant anticipatory bail or bail in deserving cases.
 This continues in the Supreme Court as well, when High Courts do not grant bail or anticipatory bail in cases falling within the parameters of the law.
 The consequence for those who suffer incarceration are serious.
 Common citizens without the means or resources to move the High Courts or this Court languish as undertrials.
 Courts must be alive to the situation as it prevails on the ground – in the jails and police stations where human dignity has no protector.
 As judges, we would do well to remind ourselves that it is through the instrumentality of bail that our criminal justice system's primordial interest in preserving the presumption of innocence finds its most eloquent expression.
 The remedy of bail is the ―solemn expression of the humaneness of the justice system.
 Tasked as we are with the primary responsibility of preserving the liberty of all citizens, we cannot countenance an approach that has the consequence of applying this basic rule in an inverted form.
 We have given expression to our anguish in a case where a citizen has approached this court.
 We have done so in order to reiterate principles which must govern countless other faces whose voices should not go unheard."